linyuunc/group-tasks/README.md

 # GROUP TASKS
 This includes a list of group tasks that are used in cooperative learning, peer tutoring and computer-supported collaborative learning
 ## POSITIVE INTERDEPENDENCE
-INCLUDES positive goal, reward-celebrate, resource, role, task (the next one depends on the previous one), identity, threat (when groups are plced in competition);fantasy interdependence.
+INCLUDES positive goal, reward-celebrate, resource, role, task (the next one depends on the previous one), identity, threat (when groups are placed in competition);fantasy interdependence.

 The grouping is retrieved from: http://digsys.upc.es/ed/general/Gasteiz/docs_ac/Johnson_Overview_of_Cooperative_Learning.pdf 2002